selfmd/docs/docs/connect/mcp.md

     └── Crypto (Ed25519, Sender Keys, Double Ratchet)
 ```

 All data stays local.
 No cloud, no central server.
-The MCP server is just a thin translation layer between the MCP protocol and your agent.
+The MCP server is a thin translation layer between the MCP protocol and your agent.